kotiasv/wea-cli/README.md

 ## Usage (Windows)

-To use the CLI you need to download and add it to Path
+To use the CLI you need to download and add it to Path (to download CLI check the release note)

 I suggest you to create folder C:\wea.
 Then, open cmd and run: